 Role: Prime | Agency Client: City of San Antonio, Capital Improvements Management Services

-Poznecki-Camarillo, Inc. (PCI) prepared plans following a newly implemented Design Guidance Manual.
+Poznecki-Camarillo, LLC (PCI) prepared plans following a newly implemented Design Guidance Manual.
 PCI was involved throughout the construction phase for the widening and reconstruction of De Zavala Road from Babcock to Cogburn to accommodate five lanes, including a continuous two-way left-turn median and an extra-wide outside lane to help accommodate bike users and improve a low water crossing.

 The proposed work also included constructing curbs, sidewalks, driveways, storm sewer system, a Contributing Zone Plan (CZP) with a sedimentation/filtration pond, a culvert crossing, relocation of the existing sanitary sewer, water line, CPS gas main, Grey Forest gas main, and a new AT&T duct bank.
 PCI coordinated four traffic signal upgrades and new ADA-compliant wheelchair ramps.
 The project included extensive utility coordination and joint-bidding with SAWS for the replacement of 9,200 LF of 8-inch and 12-inch water main, sanitary sewer adjustments, ROW acquisition, CPS utility pole relocations, AT&T duct bank relocations, CPS gas main relocations, and TCEQ coordination and permit for a WPAP consisting of a sedimentation pond.